dribble-njr/njr.me/posts/how-to-build-this-blog.md

 summary: step by step, build the blog with next.js, chakra ui, three.js and etc.
 ---

+Let build a next.js blog like this.

+---

 ## tech stack

 ## markdown render